Care & finishing

 Wood doors should be treated like fine wood furniture.

 - Do not drag doors oe walk on them.

 - Do not subject them to extreme or rapid changes in humidity or heat.

-- Doors must be finished immediately upon deliver to the job site.
+- Doors must be finished within 72 hours upon deliver to the job site.

 Preparation For Finishing

 - Machine and hang the door before finishing and then remove the door slab from its opening to properly finish.
 Doors must be sealed prior to installation of hardware or exposure to moisture and weather.
 Apply finish behind hinges in bores and mortises.
 Doors must be properly finished immediately before prolong storage.

 - Adjust or align all door components prior to finishing.
 Panels and bars float and may become out of alignment during shipping and handling.
 Carefully take a block of wood and mallet and tap the components in alignment.
 Use caution not to damage the door or component during this process.

 - All doors must be sanded prior to finishing.
 Sand the entire surface with an orbital sander using 150-180 grit sand paper.
 This is to remove handling marks, fingerprints and residues that may prevent a satisfactory finish.
 Dark stains tend to magnify blemishes.
 If you are staining your door a dark color extra care needs to be given during the preparation process.
 This may include the need to closely inspect the door for any imperfections, dirt, residue or glue.
 Additional sanding may be required to assure a high quality finish.